brettChapman/multivis/README.md

 			- [label_column] : The label column to use from Peak Table (default: use original Peak Table index from cartesian dendrogram)
 			- [text_cmap] : The CMAP colour palette to use (default: 'brg')

-		- [getClusterPlots] : Generates plots of mean/median peak area over the group/class variable for each cluster from the polar dendrogram
+		- [plotClusters] : Aggregates peaks from each cluster of the polar dendrogram and generates different feature plots across the group/class variables.
-			- [plot_type] : The type of plot to plot.
-Either mean peak area or median peak area (default: 'mean')
+			- [plot_type] : The type of plot.
+Either "point", "violin", "box", "swarm", "violin-swarm" or "box-swarm" (default: 'point')
 			- [column_numbers] : The number of columns to display in the plots (default: 4)
                 	- [log_data] : Perform a log ('natural', base 2 or base 10) on all data (default: (True, 2))
-                	- [scale_data] : Scale the data to unit variance (default: True)
+                	- [scale_data] : Scale the data ('standard' (centers to the mean and scales to unit variance), 'minmax' (scales between 0 and 1), 'maxabs' (scales to the absolute maximum value), 'robust' (centres to the median and scales to between 25th and 75th quantile range) (default: (True, 'minmax'))
                 	- [impute_data] : Impute any missing values using KNN impute with a set number of nearest neighbours (default: (True, 3))
                 	- [figSize] : The figure size as a tuple (width,height) (default: (15,10))
+                	- [fontSize] : The font size for all text (default: 12)
+			- [colour_palette] : The colour palette to use for the plot (default: None)
+			- [y_axis_label] : The label to customise the y axis (default: None)
 			- [x_axis_rotation] : Rotate the x axis labels this number of degrees (default: 0)
+                	- [point_estimator] : The statistical function to use for the point plot.
+Either "mean" or "median" (default: 'mean')
-                	- [ci] : The bootstrapped confidence interval.
+			- [point_ci] : The bootstrapped confidence interval for the point plot.
 Can also be standard deviation ("sd") (default: 95)
+                	- [violin_distribution_type] : The representation of the distribution of data points within the violin plot.
+Either "quartile", "box", "point", "stick" or None (default: 'box')
+                	- [violin_width_scale] : The method used to scale the width of the violin plot.
+Either "area", "count" or "width" (default: "width")
+                	- [box_iqr] : The proportion past the low and upper quartiles to extend the plot whiskers for the box plot.
+Points outside this range will be identified as outliers (default: 1.5)
 			- [saveImage] : Setting to 'True' will save the image to file (default: True)
-                	- [imageFileName] : The image file name to save to (default: 'clusterPlots.png')
+                	- [imageFileName] : The image file name to save to (default: '[plot_type]_clusterPlots.png')
                 	- [dpi] : The number of Dots Per Inch (DPI) for the image (default: 200)

 		- [help] : Print this help text